-It’s now being reported by Bloomberg that the Securities and Exchange Commission (SEC) is investigating Nikola based on Hindenburg’s accusations of wide-scale deception of investors.
+The SEC is now investigating Nikola based on Hindenburg’s accusations of wide-scale deception of investors.
 Surprisingly, it was actually Nikola who encouraged SEC to get involved, claiming the short-seller is trying to profit from a “manufactured decline” in its share price.
 The founder of Hindenburg is “encouraged that regulators are examining the situation.”

 Right now, it looks like we have a standoff until the SEC gets to the bottom of this.
 We must wait with bated breath to find out whether Trevor Milton has called the cops on himself or Hindenburg has been caught out trying to manipulate the market for its own gain.

 I’m not usually one to pick sides, but I find myself leaning toward Hindenburg, if only for the fact that in response to the accusation that Nikola pushed its truck down a hill for a promotional video, its response was that “Nikola never stated its truck was driving under its own propulsion in the video.”
 AKA: We never said it wasn’t rolling down the hill.